GilbN/lsio-docker-mods/letsencrypt/geoip2-nginx-stats/README.md

  ```
 If `-e GEOIP2_KEY`is blank it will skip downloading the database.

-The database will be created automatically.
+The InfluxDB database will be created automatically.

 ## Grafana dashboard:
 ### [Grafana Dashboard Link](https://grafana.com/grafana/dashboards/12268/)